What's going on with universal basic income in Canada?

 A conversation about the issue

 Even if Bill S-233 is passed by the Senate, the House of Commons would still need to study and pass its bill, and the idea of a universal basic income is likely to face a lot more pushback.
-But at least there’s a conversation happening about the issue now.
+But there is a conversation currently still happening about the issue now and its possible a universal basic income could become a reality in Canada someday.

 More for you